 By comparing the goals and aspirations of different generations of Stockspot clients we’ve discovered interesting insights on the reasons why each invests.

-Millennials are Australia’s largest demographic at 29% of the population and are expected to earn 2 out of every 3 dollars by 2030.1
+According to the ABS, Millennials are Australia’s largest demographic at 21.5% of the population and are expected to earn 2 out of every 3 dollars by 2030.1

 High house prices in the major cities mean many young Australians have deferred or given up on the idea of home-ownership as their primary way of building wealth.
 However being blocked out of the property market has also led to millennials to quickly figure out how to take advantage of other ways of investing enabled by technology.

-Almost three quarters of millennials (74%) investing with Stockspot are focused on growing wealth for the future, whilst another 17% say future plans include buying a home or starting a family soon.
-With time on their side, millennials are most likely to target higher returns with 41% choosing the Stockspot Topaz (aggressive growth) portfolio.
-We see that millenials are also more likely monitor their investments regularly via our mobile app.
+Almost two thirds of millennials (67%) investing with Stockspot are focused on growing wealth for the future, whilst another 22% say future plans include buying a home or starting a family soon.
+With time on their side, millennials are most likely to target higher returns with 30% choosing the Stockspot Topaz (aggressive growth) portfolio.
+We see that millennials are also more likely monitor their investments regularly via our mobile app.

 The 2017 ASX Investor Study reveals the the proportion of 18 to 24 year olds investing has increased dramatically from 10% to 20% and 25 to 34 year old investors has grown from 24% to 39% in the past 5 years.2